 Refugians’ dedication to high school football is well-founded.

 The team has won two state championships since 2011, has a record of 141-13 under Coach Herring, and started the season ranked No. 1 in the Texas Associated Press rankings among 2A teams.

 For Herring, the program’s consistency is a point of pride.

 “For 10 years in a row, we’ve never been less than the quarterfinals.
 That’s four rounds deep,” he says.
 “That’s December football, 10 years in a row.”

-Football, he says, drives this town.
+Football, he says, drives the town of Refugio.

 “I want to win it bad, bad, bad for this community,” Herring says.
 “Because I’m telling you, this community is hurting.
 The one positive thing they have in their life, still, is football.
 Can’t take that away.
 We’re really good at football.
 We’ve always been good.
 They love it.”